 Housing Policy and Regulations

-Demand for all these programmes is high and supply is still insufficient.
-Allocation procedures have been brought under scrutiny for mismanagement and arguments over allocations, which are the cause of many protests.
-Efforts to better regulate the application and wait-listing procedures have made some progress, yet have not gone far enough to alleviate this social unrest.
+Demand for all these programmes far outstrips supply.
+Allocation procedures have come under scrutiny for mismanagement.
+Efforts to better regulate the application and wait-listing procedures have made some progress, yet have not gone far enough to alleviate social unrest amongst applicants.

 Housing Sector Opportunities

-The outlook for growth in the Algerian housing finance sector remains largely positive, given the development of stronger legal frameworks for mortgages, a growing number of banks offering varied housing finance options, including housing microfinance, and the renewed pressure to implement financial sector reforms in response to lower oil prices.
-Although there has been a decline of European investment in Algeria after the introduction of a 49/51 rule, which limits the participation of foreign investors in local companies to 49 percent, there has been a revival of interest from Gulf investors.
+The outlook for growth in the Algerian housing finance sector remains largely positive, given the development of a stronger legal framework for mortgages, a growing number of banks offering varied housing finance options, and the renewed pressure to implement financial sector reforms in response to lower oil prices.
+The new law on the promotion of investment and the 2017 Finance Law considerably relaxed the 49/51 rule, sending a positive signal to foreign investors.
+There has also been a revival of interest from Gulf investors.

 Bank of Algeria continues to introduce refinancing instruments to guard against potential inflationary pressures and maintain the level of capitalisation of the banking sector.
-An amnesty announced in July 2015 for companies and individuals to deposit undeclared income from informal trading into banks for a seven percent fee may also increase liquidity and formalisation of the black market.
-The informal sector’s turnover is estimated at around US$40 billion per annum.
+An amnesty announced in July 2015 for companies and individuals to deposit undeclared income from informal trading into banks for a seven percent fee may also increase liquidity and formalisation of the informal market.
+The informal sector’s annual turnover is estimated at around DZD 4 400 billion (US$40 billion).

-Earlier this year, the government stated its intention to shift the housing delivery emphasis from the provision of public housing towards the facilitation of privately-developed affordable housing, financed through long-term mortgage loans.
+In July 2017, the government placed very strong emphasis on rental housing and stated its intention to shift the housing delivery emphasis from the provision of public housing towards the facilitation of privately-developed affordable housing.
+The government also intends to facilitate private development of homeownership programs financed through long-term mortgage loans.
+Public and private partnerships are expected to compensate for decreasing budgets for the housing sector.